Employment And Severance Agreements

 At Cross Law Firm, S.C., we negotiate, draft and review employment agreements and severance agreements.
 With more than 35 years of legal experience, we know how important it is for these agreements to be fair to the worker, providing adequate compensation and protection of their rights.

-To arrange a consultation with one of our experienced Milwaukee employment and severance agreement lawyers, please call 414-224-0000 or contact us online.
+To arrange a consultation with one of our experienced Milwaukee employment and severance agreement lawyers, please call 414-224-0000.
 We have offices in Milwaukee, Waukesha, Wausau and Chicago.

 Comprehensive Employment Agreements